White & Case Social Entrepreneurship Summer Internship

 Application Details

-Deadline: The application period for summer 2025 internships closed on January 27, 2025.
+Deadline: Applications for summer 2026 internships are due on January 27, 2026.

 The White & Case Social Entrepreneurship Internships are made possible thanks to the generous support of the White & Case Social Entrepreneurship Fund.